nitin-996/react/README.md

    ```

 In summary, double curly braces are used in React to indicate that you are passing an object literal as a value.
 This pattern is particularly common when dealing with inline styles, event handlers, passing objects as props, updating state with objects, and destructuring props or state.

+# important points

+- in button onclick takes function as a input.